-Charge the battery before using it for the first time.
-Following a long storage period, it can be necessary to charge and discharge the battery several times to reach full capacity.
+Charge the batteries before using battery operation for the first time.
+Following a long storage period, it can be necessary to charge and discharge the batteries several times to reach full capacity.

 For batteries from third parties, follow the instructions provided by the manufacturer.
 For batteries manufactured by Rohde & Schwarz, observe the following: